-He has been a partner of the Firm since 1978.
+He was a partner of the Firm beginning in 1978.

 Garrett was profiled in Lawyer Lets Facts Do the Talking for his string of high-profile victories.
 In Motorola Defeats Huge Property Damage Claim and Overcoming a Hurdle With Public Property Records, The National Law Journal profiled Garrett's class action win for our client, Motorola.

 Chambers USA, America's Leading Lawyers for Business again selected him as a leading litigator in its 2009 and 2010 editions.

 Garrett has been selected by his peers for inclusion in The Best Lawyers in America.

 Garrett was also selected by Super Lawyers magazine as an "Illinois Super Lawyer".

 Garrett appears in the July issue of Corporate Board Member magazine's America's Best Corporate Lawyers.
 Recognized for his commitment to outstanding client service, Garrett was again nominated to the BTI Client Service All-Star Team in 2007.